AgustinSRG/Pokemon-Showdown-Node-Bot/README.md

 **Crashguard**
  - `Config.crashguard`: If true, write errors to console instead of crashing

+**Watchconfig**
+ - `Config.watchconfig`: If true, config.js is automatically reloaded when it is changed

 **Login Details**
  - `Config.nick`: Bot Nickname, if you don't specify a nickname, it will log in a random nickname
  - `Config.pass`: Password, if needed